venu0245/Scripting/quotes.md

  ![preview](images/shell7.PNG)

  ```
- 2>&1 will be existing file and non-existing file gives at a time output
+ 2>&1 will be existing file and non-existing file capatue both at a time into a file

  ls -l script02.sh scriptx.sh 2>&1 out1
  ```